 A series of mysterious spherical fossils found in southern China may be remnants of some of the world's earliest animals.

 The bizarre fossils, known as Megasphaera, come from a rock layer in southern China called the Doushantuo Formation.
-Xiao first studied Megasphaera specimens in 1998 and suspected that they might be animal embryos.
+Virginia Tech geobiologist Shuhai Xiao first studied Megasphaera specimens in 1998 and suspected they might be animal embryos.

 By slicing the rocks ultrathin, the researchers were able to shine light through the fossils to see the structures inside, just like stained glass.
-Using microscopy, they observed multiple cells, cleaved together in spherical clusters.
-The cells were different from one another in shape and size, suggesting they have developed different tissue types — a process known as cell differentiation — and presumably have different cellular functions, Xiao said.
+They observed multiple cells, cleaved together in spherical clusters.
+The cells were different from one another in shape and size, suggesting that they developed into different tissue types and presumably had different cellular functions, Xiao said.

 "That is a telling sign of the complexity of multicellular organisms that you don't find in bacteria or protists," he said.